moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/customersdot/customerdot_account.md

 ## Overview

-Sometime customers would have trouble accessing their account.
+Sometimes customers have trouble accessing their account.
 CustomersDot email and password log in has been deprecated.
 Customers can instead [follow these steps](https://docs.gitlab.com/ee/subscriptions/customers_portal.html#sign-in-to-customers-portal) to log in using a one-time sign-in link.